 The author, Shayley Martin, is the daughter of Lydeana, the Director of Community & Economic Development for Floyd County; and Charlie, a registered nurse from whom she gets her creativity, according to her mother.
 Shayley enjoys writing, cooking, and “being a Presbyterian.”
-An ace local-color writer, she also writes a food blog, thecornucopiacook.wordpress.com.
+An ace local-color writer, she also keeps a food blog, thecornucopiacook.wordpress.com.
 Other mental nourishment includes linguistics, and more than once she has reached the semi-finals of the National Spelling Bee.
-In 2014, as a fourteen-year-old, she spoke with her maternal grandmother, Willadean Hodges Hylton, who was born in 1936 (the year the J. Freezer & Son building was constructed) and raised in Willis.
-The subject of this interview-story: Grandma’s years spent as a worker in the shirt-and-then-blouse factory.
-For a detailed technical recollection of such work by Lucille T. Nolen, (b.
-1922) see previous chapter.
+In 2014, as a fourteen-year-old, she spoke with her maternal grandmother, Willadean Hodges Hylton, who was born in 1936, the year the J. Freezer & Son building was constructed and seven years after Margie Keith was born.
+Like Margie, she was raised in Willis.
+The subject of this interview-story was Grandma’s years spent as a worker in the shirt-and-then-blouse factory reconstituted in the previous chapter.

 “Grandma, did anything weird happen when you used to work at the blouse factory?”
 I ask this question of the short, pleasantly stout lady who was born during the Great Depression.
 Asking for hard facts will work for some interviewers, but it will send me home empty from Grandma’s trove of information.
 I am more likely to hear a dozen anecdotes than The Day She Started Work and That Was That.